mjguidry/WhatsMyGen/generations/greatest-young.md

 <br>
 ### Greatest Generation: Young tier
 #### 1922 to 1927
-In 2018, this tier would be those Americans between 91 and 96 years old.
-The U.S. Census Bureau estimates that there were 1,768,099 Americans in this age range.
+In 2019, this tier would be those Americans between 92 and 97 years old.
+The U.S. Census Bureau estimates that there were 1,768,099 people in this tier in 2018.

 ### People